sahib/rmlint/docs/rmlint.1.rst

 :``--keep-hardlinked`` / ``--no-keep-hardlinked`` (**default**):

     If ``--keep-hardlinked`` is given, `rmlint` will not delete any files that are hardlinked to an original in their respective group.
 Such files will be displayed like originals, i.e. for the default output with a "ls" in front.
-    The reasoning here is to maximize the number of kept files, while maximizing the number of freed space: Removing hardlinks to originals will not allocate any free space.
+    The reasoning here is to maximize the number of kept files, while maximizing the number of freed space: Removing hardlinks to originals will not free significant disk space.

 :``-f --followlinks`` / ``-F --no-followlinks`` / ``-@ --see-symlinks`` (**default**):

-    ``-f`` will always follow symbolic links.
-If file system loops occurs ``rmlint`` will detect this.
+    ``-f`` will always follow symbolic links - symlinks to files are treated as copies of their target, and symlinks to directories are followed.
 If `-F` is specified, symbolic links will be ignored completely, if ``-@`` is specified, ``rmlint`` will see symlinks and treats them like small files with the path to their target in them.
 The latter is the default behaviour, since it is a sensible default for ``--merge-directories``.

+:``--no-keep-symlinks`` / ``--keep-symlinks`` (**default**):

+    By default, `rmlint` will not delete symlinks which match other files or symlinks.
+Such files will be displayed like originals, i.e. for the default output with a "ls" in front.
+The reasoning here is to maximize the number of kept files, while maximizing the number of freed space: Removing symlinks will not free significant free space.

+    These options only apply to ``--followlinks`` mode.

 :``-x --no-crossdev`` / ``-X --crossdev`` (**default**):